LGBTQ music: LGBTQ-oriented music

 British band The Kinks would allude to both gay and trans people in some of their biggest hit songs.

 The Sexual revolution and Origins of rock and roll led to a new openness about sexuality in the rock and pop music of the 1960s.
-Foremost among this trend was the British band The Kinks, who's following included many figures from London's gay and trans communities.
-Lead singer and songwriter, Ray Davies confirmed to journalists that the band's 1965 hit See My Friends was about homosexuality, being unsure of his identity in his youth and that he once told his wife, "If it wasn't for you, I'd be queer".
+Foremost among this trend was the British band The Kinks, whose following included many figures from London's gay and trans communities.
+Lead singer and songwriter, Ray Davies confirmed to journalists that the band's 1965 hit "See My Friends" was about homosexuality, being unsure of his identity in his youth and that he once told his wife, "If it wasn't for you, I'd be queer".
 Two years later the band recorded "David Watts", about a gay school friend of Davies who he admired.
 The song alluded to Watts sexuality with lines such as "he is so gay and fancy free" and "all the girls in the neighbourhood try to go out with David Watts, but can't succeed", with Davies again publicly confirming to journalists the homosexual nature of the song.
 The Kinks most prominent LGBTQ song was their 1970 single "Lola".
 A hit on both the UK Singles Chart and the American Billboard Hot 100, while Davies and fellow Kinks member, Mick Avory had frequented London's transsexual pubs, the song makes explicit reference to a Cross-dresser (named as Lola in the song) who Davies had witnessed dancing one evening with the band's manager.
 The song's subject matter was notably more explicit than the Kinks earlier LGBTQ songs, confirming Lola's biological sex with the line "I'm glad I'm a man and so's Lola".
 This led to the song being viewed as controversial, with press outrage, radio stations banning the song and others insisting the song be edited or faded out before Lola's biological sex was revealed.
 Davies again publicly addressed the subject matter, stating, "It really doesn't matter what sex Lola is, I think she's all right".

 Another of the earliest US top 40 singles to feature a positive depiction of the LGBTQ community was bisexual rocker Lou Reed's 1972 song "Walk on the Wild Side", which detailed the lives of gay, bi, and trans members of Andy Warhol's social circle.
 David Bowie also brought attention to non-heteronormative situations with hits such as "Rebel Rebel".
 Tom Robinson's 1978 hit "Glad to Be Gay" became a punk anthem as it called out the UK's mistreatment of its gay citizens.